Guizhou Guiyang Athletic F.C.: History

 Guizhou Zhucheng Athletic Football Club was officially established on May 12, 2023, following a collaboration between Guiyang Sports Development Co., Ltd. and Guizhou Qianzhixing Football Club Co., Ltd. Leveraging the robust youth training system of Guizhou Qianzhixing Youth Football Club, the team was created with the dual goals of competing in professional leagues and promoting football culture in Guizhou Province.

-In the 2024 Chinese Football Association Champions League, Guizhou Zhucheng Athletic finished first in Group B with 5 wins, 2 draws, and 17 points, securing their place in the 2024 Chinese Champions League.
+In the 2024 Chinese Champions League, Guizhou Zhucheng Athletic finished first in Group B with 5 wins, 2 draws, and 17 points, securing their place in the 2024 Chinese Champions League.